 - Provide students access to modern engineering tools that enable them to solve complex industrial and systems engineering problems.

-Bachelor's degree in engineering, a physical science, computer science, or applied mathematics
+Admission to this degree program requires a bachelor's degree in engineering, physical science, computer science, or applied mathematics.

 Standardized Test Scores